bioprojects/hVISAclassifier/README.md

 This is a graphical program that enables classification between hVISA (defined by BHI-agar), VISA, and vancomycin-susceptible S. aureus using MALDI-TOF MS data.

-Please download it by pushing "Clone or download" -> (Clone with HTTPS) "Download ZIP" at the right in this GitHub homepage.
+Please download it by pushing "Clone or download" -> "Download ZIP" at the right in this GitHub homepage.

 After downloading and unzipping in your C drive, please double-click "run.vbs".
 The following window will appear in your web-browser.